 Dog; it’s the first word many of us learn and the first friend many of us have.
 Dogs are an integral part of our communities and lives, they represent a feeling of warmth, home and comfort to so many.
 While pets often become members of the family, many don’t know as much as they could about their furry friends.

-Here are the top three reasons to get your pup’s DNA checked right away:
+Here are the top three reasons to get your pup’s DNA checked right away.

 A dog DNA test unveils the breed or breeds in your dog.
-Knowing the breed of a puppy means it’s easier to know how big he or she will get, which makes finding the right home an easier job.
+Knowing the breed of a puppy means it’s easier to know how big they will get, which makes finding the right home an easier job.
 If you wanted a big furball to cuddle with, adopting a Chihuahua wouldn’t be the way to go.
 And you wouldn’t want to add a German Shepherd to your family if you lived in a small apartment.

-“Some DNA tests, including Embark Vet, will give you an estimated adult body size.
-Depending on what test you use, this might be based on breed averages, Embark actually uses the genotypes at over 17 genes known to impact body size in dogs.
+“Some DNA tests, including Embark, will give you an estimated adult body size.
+Depending on what test you use, this might be based on breed averages.
+Embark actually uses the genotypes at over 17 genes known to impact body size in dogs.
 While you should always leave room for error (no predictive algorithm will be 100% accurate!), it’s definitely valuable to know what size your new family member might grow to,” Dr. Chu said.
 “We had a client who thought she’d adopted a Miniature Poodle puppy, but the dog was actually a mix of two large breeds, with an estimated adult weight of over 60 pounds!
 Imagine if she’d bought a small dog bed or crate thinking that it’d work for her dog forever!”